I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_transfer_mode_parameters.md

 `IoReadySupported`

 Indicates when <b>TRUE</b> that bit 11 of word 49 of the indicated device's identify data is set to 1.
 An IDE request with a function value of IRB_FUNCTION_ATA_IDENTIFY will retrieve a device's identify data.
 For more information about ATA identify data, see the sections on the Identify Device information packet in version 6.0 of the <i>ATA/ATAPI specification</i>.

+`DeviceTransferModeSupported`

+Contains a bitmap that indicates the supported transfer modes for each of the devices on the channel.
+The port driver sets this member.
+The miniport driver must not select a transfer mode that the port driver does not support.
+For more information about this member, see the <b>Remarks</b> section.

+`DeviceTransferModeCurrent`

+Contains a bitmap that indicates the current transfer mode settings for each of the device on the channel.
+The port driver retrieves the current transfer mode of the devices from their identify device data.
+For more information about this member, see the <b>Remarks</b> section.

+`DeviceTransferModeSelected`

+Contains a bitmap that indicates the selected transfer mode settings for each of the device on the channel.
+The miniport driver should use this member to indicate to the port driver which transfer modes it selects.
+For more information about this member, see the <b>Remarks</b> section.

 ## Remarks
 Member arrays <b>DeviceTransferModeSupported</b>, <b>DeviceTransferModeCurrent</b>, and <b>DeviceTransferModeSelected</b> are arrays of ULONG bitmaps indicating combinations of PIO and DMA transfer modes.
 The bitmaps are defined as follows: